Batman: Noël: Plot

-On Christmas Eve in Gotham City, a financially struggling man named Bob delivers cash for the Joker.
+On Christmas Eve in Gotham City, a financially struggling man named Bob launders cash for the Joker.
 Batman (Bruce Wayne) intercepts him and demands to know where the Joker is.
-When the terrified Bob tells him that he does not know, Batman lets him go, but secretly attaches a tracer to him as he runs home to his cheery but sickly son, Tim, who lives with him in a shabby apartment.
-Bob is too terrified of the Joker (and Batman) to share any holiday cheer.
-Batman intends to use Bob the two as bait to capture the Joker.
+Batman secretly attaches a tracer to Bob as he runs home to his cheery but sickly son, Tim, who lives with him in a shabby apartment.
+Batman intends to use the two as bait to capture the Joker.

-Back at the Batcave, Bruce begins to become sick with a virus, but continues his work at the objection of Alfred Pennyworth.
+Back at the Batcave, Batman begins to become sick with a virus, but continues his work at the objection of Alfred Pennyworth.
 He briefly hallucinates about his deceased sidekick Robin, which makes him disturbed and nostalgic for the colourful adventures they once had.
 Batman responds to the Bat-Signal, where Commissioner Gordon tells Batman that Catwoman has tipped off the GCPD that she has information about the Joker, but demands that she only talk to Batman.
-Confronting Catwoman, Batman discovers, as he suspected, that she was lying and only called him so she could "play with him", under nostalgia of their conflicts together.
+Confronting Catwoman, Batman discovers, as he suspected, that she was lying and only called him so she could "play with [him]", prompting nostalgia of their conflicts together.
 Batman rudely dismisses her, and falls from the rooftop attempting to catch her.

-Batman is met by his friend Superman, who uses X-ray vision to determine Batman is coming down with pneumonia, though Batman shrugs it off.
+Batman is met by his exhuberant friend Superman, who uses X-ray vision to determine Batman is coming down with pneumonia, though Batman shrugs it off.
 Superman then takes Batman into the skies to watch ordinary Gothamites preparing for Christmas; Batman remains cynical.
 They then stop to watch Bob and Tim, then Commissioner Gordon talking with an officer about their differing opinions of Batman.
-Advising Batman to take time off and recover his health, Superman drops Batman off at the Batmobile, then leaves.
+Advising Batman to take time off and recover his health, Superman drops Batman off at the Batmobile, then flies away.

 Batman attempts to enter the Batmobile, which explodes upon activation and knocks him out.
 The Joker drags the unconscious Batman to a graveyard to be thrown alive into an open grave.
-While buried, Batman has a vision where Gotham is plunged into chaos after his death, with Gordon tried and convicted for cooperating with Batman's extra-legal activities, and civilians killing criminals in Batman's name.
-Determined to avoid this future, Batman wakes and digs himself free from the grave.
+While buried, Batman has a vision where Gotham is plunged into chaos after his death, with Gordon tried and convicted for cooperating with Batman's extra-legal activities, and vigilantes killing criminals in Batman's name.
+With a new determination, Batman wakes and digs himself free from the grave.
 At Bob's apartment, Bob and the Joker have a scuffle which ends with Bob holding Joker at gunpoint.
 The Joker goads Bob to pull the trigger, but Batman convinces him to lower the gun for his son's sake.

 The Joker is returned to Arkham Asylum and Bruce Wayne gives Bob a job, as well as a generous donation.
 With a newfound sense of optimism, Bruce finally heeds advice and rests.
 Bob tells the story of A Christmas Carol to Tim and wonders if there is any truth to the tale.